nasa/fprime/metrics/README.md

 * `--show` - Causes visualizations to be rendered on the screen rather than saved to a file.
 Will cause the report to be not generated, but history and other secondary artifacts may be updated.

-## Plan Validator Execution

-The scripts are executed directly.

-`python path/to/planvalidator.py --config path/to/config/<config_file>`

-If your config file uses relative paths, this command should be executed from the common head of those paths.
-In the directory example above, you would launch this command from the `deployment-metrics` directory.

-The following additional options are available for this command:
-* `--github-api-key <key>` - Used when you do not wish to store the api key in the config file.
-A good choice when using CI to automate the generation.
-* `--show_found` - Causes the validator to display matched issues as well as missing ones.

 ## Config File Options

 These fields are present in the config-general file stored with the scripts.
 Required and strongly recommended Optional